denniszielke/discover-ai/README.md

 # Discover Generative AI Apps on Azure
-This repository contains AI demos
+This repository contains demos and templates for building intelligent Apps using OpenAI on Azure.

 Regions that this deployment can be executed:
 - uksouth